-My previous post, List Running Processes and their creation time, helps you track down processes that are currently running.
-And, the post Find if the unknown program window that opened and closed immediately was a scheduled task tells you if a last run program window was as a scheduled task or not.Read more
+My previous post, List Running Processes, helps you track down currently running processes.
+And the article Command Prompt Opens and Closes immediately tells you if a last run program window was a scheduled task or not.Read more

 A well-written application does proper error handling, notifying the user in detail about the error it countered and how to go about fixing it, rather than failing silently or throwing up an obscure error code and quitting.
 This post tells you how to trace "Access Denied" events for file and registry activities occurring in the system, using Process Monitor.Read more

 Every now and then, my PC located in the bedroom emanated a sound at random intervals.
 This was caused by an application playing a short media file.
 And I noticed it twice when entering the bedroom, which I thought was a mere coincidence, but wasn’t.
 I couldn’t figure out what it was.

 Control Panels → Sounds was the first place I checked.
 It was not the Sound Scheme as it was already set to “No Sounds”.

 I then opened the Volume Mixer to find out the program responsible for playing the unidentified music on my computer.
 But when I looked through the Volume Mixer, the 3rd column said: “Name Not Available”.
 Randomly, the music just popped right up into the speakers.
 It lasted for a few seconds.

 Find which program is playing random music in the background